sics-iot/sicsthsense/engine/README.md

 The Engine is a Java implementation of a RESTful HTTP server representing the SicsthSense cloud presence.

-It uses DropWizard, which is a distribution of popular Java frameworks (Jetty,Jersey, Jackson, JDBI, slf4j, etc.).
+It uses DropWizard, which is a distribution of popular Java frameworks (Jetty, Jersey, Jackson, JDBI, slf4j, etc.).
 Other external libraries used include: Atmosphere (for websockets).
 A MySQL server is required for the data storage.

 The build system is Maven, allowing automatic dependency management for all of the included 3rd party libraries.